Joule Thief Single Cell LED Driver

 Links

-JouleThief Advanced Converter by KO4BB - someone who knows a lot more about the Linear Tech software than I do.
+JouleThief Advanced Converter by KO4BB - it has current regulation to the LED - someone who knows a lot more about the Linear Tech software than I do.

 Back to Brooke's PRC68, Products for Sale, Alphabetical List of Web pages, Flashlights & Patents, Electro-Optical GadgetsElectronics, Home pages